 Does your dog seem to be obsessed with eating things like paper and cardboard?
 While chewing on a bone or munching on the occasional table scrap is quite normal, eating any type of paper product most definitely is not.
 If your pup only does this on an occasional basis, there may not be anything to worry about, as most cardboard products made today are non-toxic.
-However, if your four-legged friend can't seem to get enough cardboard in his diet, you should probably get him in to see the vet as soon as possible.
+However, if your four-legged friend can't seem to get enough cardboard in their diet, you should probably get them in to see the vet as soon as possible.

 Before you take your pup to the vet, there are a few questions you should ask yourself.
 These are the same ones your vet is going to ask you.

 ■ Is your furry companion getting enough nutrition in their diet?